braid-org/braid-spec/README.md

 ### Linked JSON — `draft-xx-httpbis-linkedjson-00.txt`

 Linked JSON is an extension to JSON that defines a new datatype: a "Link".
-This allows a JSON objects to compose across websites.
+This allows JSON objects to compose across websites.

 ## Contributing